An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Background

 \subsection{Successive Cancellation Inactivation Decoding}

-SC inactivation (SCI) decoding is a more efficient version of SCL decoding for the BEC proposed in \cite{CNP20}.
-It follows the same decoding schedule as the SCL decoder but instead replaces an erased information bit by an unknown variable, i.e., the bit is \emph{inactivated} \cite{Shokrollahi06,Measson08,Eslami10}.
-Later, some inactivated bits may be resolved using linear equations derived from decoding frozen bits.
-This can be done at each stage of the decoding process or delayed until the end.
-When dummy variables are eliminated without delaying to the end of decoding, we refer to this as a \emph{consolidation} event.
-In this work, our focus is on the SCI decoder with consolidations.
+\own{\ac{SCI}} decoding is a more efficient version of SCL decoding for the BEC proposed in \cite{CNP20}.
+It follows the same decoding schedule as SCL decod\ed{ing} but instead replaces an erased information bit by \own{a variable}, i.e., the bit is \emph{inactivated} \cite{Shokrollahi06,Measson08,Eslami10}.
+Later, \edd{the decoding function for any frozen bit provides a linear equation if its output is not an erasure \cite[Eq.
+(3)]{CNP20}.
+Thanks to this equation, the} inactivated bit may be resolved.
+This can be done at \edd{any} stage of the decoding process \edd{when the obtained equation is not a trivial one} or delayed until the end.
+When \edd{a dummy variable is} eliminated without delaying to the end of decoding, we refer to this as a \emph{consolidation} event.
+In this work, our focus is on SCI \ed{decoding} with consolidations.

-During SCI decoding, if $p_{i}(u_{1}^{i-1})=\frac{1}{2}$ and $u_{i}$ is not frozen, then $u_{i}$ is inactivated by introducing a dummy variable $\tilde{u}_{i}$ and storing the decision as $\hat{u}_{i}=\tilde{u}_{i}$.
-It continues decoding using SC decoding for the BEC except that the message values are allowed to be a function of all inactivated variables.
-Finally, the inactivated bits are typically resolved using linear equations derived from decoding frozen bits.

-The SCI decoder can inactivate multiple bits if required.
+SCI decod\ed{ing} can inactivate multiple bits if required.
 If the maximum number of inactivations is not bounded, then it implements ML decoding.
 For further details, see \cite{CNP20}.